-Course lengths are based on educational considerations like the amount of classroom and practical activity, the complexity of the content, safety issues, and similar concerns.
+Course lengths are based on educational considerations like the amount of classroom and practical activity, the complexity of the content, safety issues, number of students enrolled in the class and similar concerns.
 Course schedules are quite flexible, and are usually arranged by mutual consent of the instructor and the requesting organization.
 Typical schedules would be 3-4 hours per night once or twice a week; 8 hours a day on a Saturday and/or Sunday.